Workshops

 Profile of the participants : This workshop is for all actors and other stage artists who wish to discover the practice of puppetry.
 The course is also open to visual artists, stage designers, builders and musicians.

-Objectives : The first objective is to build a good technical base in terms of puppet manipulation.
-During the first 5 days, we will review with the participants the technical points necessary to approach the manipulation as practiced within the collective Une Tribu.
+Objectives : The first objective is to build up a good technical base in terms of manipulating puppets.
+We will review with the participants the technical points necessary to approach puppet manipulation as practised within the Une Tribu collective.

-In a second phase, the second objective will be to specifically approach puppet writing in a silent theatre.
-The study of this language will be done in parallel with a specific research for each participant who will have the opportunity to explore his or her personal relationship to this language and to the puppet and his or her own desires for stage performance.
+The second objective will be to look specifically at puppet writing in silent theatre.
+The study of this language will go alongside research specific to each participant, who will have the opportunity to explore his or her personal relationship to this language and to the puppet, as well as his or her own desire for stage performance.

 To find out more about Michel Villée, Noémie Vincart and their work: www.unetribu.be